pelinski/pybela-pytorch-xc-tutorial/readme.md

 cd xc-bela-container && sh run.sh
 ```

 This will set up the docker image, run a container, and start a jupyter notebook in the browser.
-Open the notebook `tutorial.ipynb` and follow the tutorial instructions there.
+If the notebook doesn't open automatically, look for a link of the form `http://127.0.0.1:8888/tree?token=25fdd11ba4da56070fca58ca70fb91f47bcd46b277ebe660` in the terminal output and open it in the browser.
+This will show a list of files, open the notebook `tutorial.ipynb` and follow the tutorial instructions there.